kelvin-wu13/kelvin-wu13/README.md

-## About Me
+# Hi, I'm Kelvin Wu 👋
+---
-I'm an undergraduate student at Bina Nusantara University, majoring in Game Application and Technology.
-I'm aspiring to be a game programmer, and currently proficient in using Unity.
+I'm currently a student at Binus University, majoring in Game Application and Technology. i am very passionate about game development and always eager to expand my programming skill set and take on new challenges. </br>.

 ## Things that I made: